Policies

 MENTORING POLICY

 Charis is a group ministry, not a one-on-one ministry.
-Working spiritually with offenders is our primary focus and is always conducted within a group setting on Charis weekends and at Ultreyas.
+Working spiritually with offenders is our primary focus and is always conducted within a group setting on Charis weekends and at Reunions.

 Charis volunteers who wish to pursue a one-on-one mentoring relationship with an offender after release may not do so in the name of Charis.